mbuhidar/thrift_assist/README.md

 # ThriftAssist - OCR Phrase Detection

-A powerful OCR tool for detecting and annotating phrases in images using Google Cloud Vision API with fuzzy matching support.
+A powerful OCR tool for detecting and annotating phrases in images with multi-provider support (Google Cloud Vision or DeepSeek-OCR) and fuzzy matching capabilities.

 ## Features